amliaia/teamOneProject/README.md

 * [Contact](#contact)

 ## General info
 This project is a application that collates job results for a given geographic location.
-It propmpts the user for a job sector, job title, and job location.
+It propmpts the user for a job field, job title, and job location.
 It then dispalys the results.

 ## Screenshots
 #
 ![Alt Text](https://user-images.githubusercontent.com/72354925/107163457-2c45f280-696f-11eb-88d1-35a82262f204.png)

-## Code Examples
-Examples of usage:
-`

-  `

 ## Features
 List of features ready and TODOs for future development